JuliaControl/ModelPredictiveControl.jl/docs/src/public/predictive_control.md

 (same approach as dynamic matrix control, DMC).

 !!! info
-    The nomenclature uses capital letters for time series (and matrices) and hats for the predictions (and estimations, for state estimators).
+    The nomenclature uses boldfaces for vectors or matrices, capital boldface letters for vectors representing time series (and also for matrices), and hats for the predictions (and also for the observer estimations).

 To be precise, at the ``k``th control period, the vectors that encompass the future measured disturbances ``\mathbf{d̂}``, model outputs ``\mathbf{ŷ}`` and setpoints ``\mathbf{r̂_y}``